ibm-cloud-docs/messages-for-rabbitmq/howto-getting-connection-strings.md

 Because {{site.data.keyword.messages-for-rabbitmq}} is an IAM service, you can use [Service IDs](/docs/iam?topic=iam-serviceids) to manage access to this service.
 For example, by using an IAM-managed Service ID, that user gets an RabbitMQ user and connection string in _Service Credentials_, and has API key access to the {{site.data.keyword.cloud_notm}} Databases API.
 If you have a Service ID, enter its information under _Select Service ID_.

-## Generating Credentials from the command-line
+## Getting Credentials and Connection Strings from the command-line

 If you manage your service through the {{site.data.keyword.cloud_notm}} CLI and the [cloud databases plug-in](/docs/databases-cli-plugin?topic=cloud-databases-cli-cdb-reference), you can generate a new user and connection strings with `cdb user-create`.
 For example, to create a new user for a deployment named "example-deployment", use the following command.